 “O you who have believed, let those whom your right hands possess and those who have not [yet] reached puberty among you ask permission of you [before entering] at three times: before the dawn prayer and when you put aside your clothing [for rest] at noon and after the night prayer.
 [These are] three times of privacy for you.
 There is no blame upon you nor upon them beyond these [periods], for they continually circulate among you – some of you, among others.
 Thus does Allah make clear to you the verses; and Allah is Knowing and Wise.”
 (An-Nur 24:58)

-In the aforementioned verse of the Holy Quran, It clearly depicts that even young children to be prevented from entering their parentsm bedrooms without prior permission, during three times
+In the aforementioned verse of the Holy Quran, It clearly depicts that even young children prevent from entering their parents bedrooms without prior permission, during three times

 - Before Fajr